Home Education in Florida:

 Can I make my own Letter of Intent?

 Yes.
 No specific form is required.
-The letter needs to include only: The child's full name and date of birth, your address (for mailing purposes), a parent's name and signature, and something about intending to home educate your child according to Florida law.
+The letter needs to include only: The child's full name and date of birth, your address (for mailing purposes), a parent's name and signature; date it and include some words about intending to home educate your child according to Florida law.

 Or you can use our sample form if you prefer.